GoraNetwork/off-chain-starter/README.md

 During a step, the program can schedule HTTP(S) requests, possibly using URL templates that it can fill at run time.
-When the step ends, these requests are executed by the Gora node and on their completion the next step commences.
-The program can access results of HTTP requests as other node-provided data such as the number of step currently executing via the structure the node passes to it as an argument.
+When the step ends, these requests are executed by the Gora node and on their completion, the next step commences.
+The program can access request results as well as other node-provided data such as the number of step currently executing via the structure passes to it as an argument.

-Finishing a step, the program always returns a value which tells the Gora node what to do next: execute another step, finish successfully or terminate with a specified error code.
-For list of available error codes, consider `gora_off_chain.h` header file.
+Finishing a step, the program always returns a value which tells the Gora node what to do next: execute another step, finish successfully or terminate with a specific error code.
+For the list of valid return values, consider `gora_off_chain.h` header file.

 To compile the example, run Clang C compiler version 12 or newer: